whynayemnay/follow_person/README.md

 Run colcon build to build the package and source it.

 Start the robot in the docking position.
-And AMCL running is set by default, otherwise there are some changes to subscribed topics in path_record.py file needed.
+The nav2 and either SLAM or AMCL also need to be running.
+The package is set to run with AMCL by default, otherwise there are some changes to subscribed topics in path_record.py file needed.

 run: ros2 launch follow_person follow_person_launch.py / ros2 launch follow_person follow_person_launch_lidar.py to run all the nodes